Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 function getWeather(callBack) {
   // gets the weather data...
-  // Then executes the callback function callback()
+  // Then executes the callback function

+  callback() // The anonymous function runs here!
 }

-getWeather(function() {
-  // something happens here after the weather data is loaded })

-// Do the same thing with an arrow function getWeather(() => {
+// Arrow functions are best for callbacks! getWeather(() => {
   // something happens here after the weather data is loaded })